Robert

 sharp ridges covered in jungle with little sign of any human

 presence.
-Occasionally we would see a solitary hut but that would
+Occasionally we would see a solitary hut but that

 be about it.
-Once I spotted a criss-crossed stack of logs without
+Once I spotted a criss-crossed stack of logs

 sign of anything else nearby.
 Robert said that that was a helicopter